Check Point Launches Game-Changing SASE Solution: Delivering 2X Faster Internet Security

+The leading Hybrid SASE solution combining on-device and cloud-based protections, delivering unprecedented SASE performance.

-(MENAFN- GlobeNewsWire - Nasdaq) SAN CARLOS, Calif., Oct.
-11, 2023 (GLOBE NEWSWIRE) -- Check Point® Software Technologies Ltd. (NASDAQ: CHKP) today announced the immediate availability of Quantum SASE , integrating technologies from newly acquired Perimeter 81.
+DUBAI, UAE– Check Point® Software Technologies Ltd. (NASDAQ: CHKP) today announced the immediate availability of Quantum SASE, integrating technologies from newly acquired Perimeter 81.
 This integrated offering addresses organizations' needs for a unified user experience, simplified Secure Access Service Edge (SASE) management, and a fast, secure browsing experience.
 It enhances the company's Infinity architecture with a unified SASE solution offering (1) 2x faster internet security, (2) full mesh Zero Trust Access, and (3) Secured SD-WAN with industry-leading threat prevention.
 This underscores Check Point's leadership in advanced cloud security.

 The rise of hybrid work sees enterprises embracing multiple cloud services, with 90% now operating in such settings.
 Organizations are moving from on-premises internet security to internet security delivered in the cloud.
 However, in both cases all traffic is redirected into one location for inspection, frustrating users with latency.
 The Quantum SASE solution solves the internet security latency problem with a hybrid approach that combines on-device protection of direct internet access, with the ability to use cloud inspection when needed.
 The result is 2x faster internet security when compared with other solutions on the market.